 Absence from school, whatever the cause, disrupts learning.

-As a fundamental ‘right’ all children and young people should have the opportunity to be included, engaged and involved in their learning and to fully participate in the life of their school.
+As a fundamental ‘right’ all children and young people should have the opportunity to be included, engaged and involved in their learning and to participate fully in the life of their school.

 This resource, co-produced by Scottish Government and Education Scotland, provides self-reflection questions for schools to further explore and implement practices that will encourage good attendance.